-Seth C. Lewis is an associate professor and the founding holder of the Shirley Papé Chair in Emerging Media.
-Before joining the UO in 2016, he was associate professor and Mitchell V. Charnley Faculty Fellow in the School of Journalism and Mass Communication at the University of Minnesota–Twin Cities.
-He has held visiting appointments with Yale Law School’s Information Society Project and Stanford University’s Program in Science, Technology & Society, and is a former US Fulbright Scholar to Spain.
+Seth C. Lewis is the founding holder of the Shirley Papé Chair in Emerging Media in the School of Journalism and Communication at the University of Oregon, and is an affiliated fellow of the Information Society Project at Yale Law School.
+Previously, he was an associate professor and Mitchell V. Charnley Faculty Fellow at the University of Minnesota–Twin Cities, held a visiting appointment with Stanford University’s Program in Science, Technology & Society, and was a Fulbright Scholar to Spain.

-He edited a 2015 special issue of the international peer-reviewed journal Digital Journalism on the subject of “Journalism in an Era of Big Data,” co-edited the 2015 book Boundaries of Journalism: Professionalism, Practices and Participation (published by Routledge), and his 2012 co-authored article on journalists’ use of Twitter is the most-cited article in the 16-year history of Journalism Studies.
+He edited a 2015 special issue of Digital Journalism on the subject of “Journalism in an Era of Big Data,” co-edited the 2015 book Boundaries of Journalism: Professionalism, Practices and Participation (published by Routledge), and his article on journalists’ use of Twitter is the most-cited piece in the 18-year history of Journalism Studies.

 PhD, University of Texas at Austin